raghavtalwar/Red-Team-Operations/03 - Initial Access (TA0001)/Enterprise Microsoft Exchange server.md

 - ASPX WebShell on Private GitHub: [**AspxRevShell**](https://github.com/raghavtalwar/Arsenal/tree/main/AspxRevShell)

 ### Deploy Agent on mail.draconem.io
-Goal: We want to get an agent/beacon on this Microsoft Exchange system in order to bring more tools and capability.
+*Goal:* We want to get an agent/beacon on this Microsoft Exchange system in order to bring more tools and capability.
+1. Click Cmd command in the top navigation window.
+2. Paste your PowerShell stager into Statements to spawn a new agent.
+3. Click carried out and check starkiller for a new agent.
 ### Enumerate Users